yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

     - Wait for the result of {dataExecution} on {parentRecord}.
   - Return {payload}.
 - Set {dataExecution} on {streamRecord}.
-- Append {streamRecord} to {subsequentPayloads}.
+- Call {AddPayload(streamRecord, publisherRecord)}.

-CompleteValue(fieldType, fields, result, variableValues, path, subsequentPayloads, asyncRecord):
+CompleteValue(fieldType, fields, result, variableValues, path, publisherRecord, asyncRecord):

 - If the {fieldType} is a Non-Null type:
   - Let {innerType} be the inner type of {fieldType}.